 During the winter months in the Midwest, it is very quite outside.
 Except for the occasional dog barking or the howl of the wind, there is not a lot of noise during the day.
 At night we have a couple of great horned owls that break the silence with their hooting back and forth to mark their territory.
 I have yet to capture one in camera.
 Still hoping.

-Yesterday, I heard the familiar sound of a red headed woodpecker.
-I never get tired of watching them as they make their way up the tree foraging for food.
+Yesterday, I heard the familiar sound of a red headed woodpecker who was making its way up the tree foraging for food.

 Comments are always welcome.

 I was testing a camera lens for distance.
 So I decided to shoot this bird that was perched on a branch near the top of the tree.
 When I got home to view the shots I took that day, it was an unexpected surprise to see the dragonfly on the tip of the top tree branch.

 “The journey of a thousand miles begins with one step” — Lao Tzu…..In the case of a photographer, the journey of a thousand photographs begins with one subject.

 My photography journey seriously started in 2014 using an inexpensive Canon DSLR and one 18-55mm lens.
 Although I enjoyed learning about the camera features, at that time my photography was less about the actual photo taking and more about the photo processing.
 It didn’t take too long to realize that mastering all the photo editing tools and effects provided in software and apps won’t turn a poorly composed photo into a photo that “wows”.
 An average photo, is an average photo no matter how you dress it up!